imshz/simplify-net/README.md

 ===========

 A .NET port of simplify-js (https://github.com/mourner/simplify-js)<br />
-Polyline simplification library by Vladimir Agafonkin, extracted from Leaflet.
+Polyline simplification library by Vladimir Agafonkin, extracted from Leaflet.<br />
 For license see the original project

 Targets
 -------
-This port is written in C# as a portable library.
+This port is written in C# as a portable library.<br />
 It targets: .NET Framework 4.5, Windows 8, Windows Phone 8.1 and Windows Phone Silverlight 8

 Install